minershive/hiveon-kb/hiveon_asic_faq/general/asic_faq.md

 Mere Kilobits are used by the ASIC, the speed is not a main requirement.
 Ping is more important: the lower the ping to the pool, the better.

 # How do I install the firmware if I'm not a Hive OS user yet?
-Follow the instructions from our installation guide - http://goo.gl/rNPdWc
+Follow the instructions from our <a href="http://goo.gl/rNPdWc">installation guide</a>

 # How do I install the firmware via Hive OS web interface?
-Follow the instructions from our installation guide - http://goo.gl/RXsfjL
+Follow the instructions from our <a href="http://goo.gl/RXsfjL">installation guide</a>

 # What is the latest version of the Hiveon ASIC firmware?
 Hiveon 1.01